Shakthisoul2005/M1/README.md

 ## RESULT:
-Thus the program to read 3 characters one by one and print the characters in a reverse order has been executed successfully.
+Thus the program has been executed successfully.

 # EX-02- Conditional-Statements